KjellKod/g3log/docs/building.md

 // By default DEBUG is the debugging level CHANGE_G3LOG_DEBUG_TO_DBUG:BOOL=OFF

+// Windows only: Use __FUNCSIG__ instead of the default __FUNCTION__
+// to show LOG function location
+// WARNING: using this in heavily templated code, like boost can expand
+// the function name into massive size WINDOWS_FUNCSIG:BOOL=OFF

 // Specifies the build type on single-configuration generators.
 // Possible values are empty, Debug, Release, RelWithDebInfo, MinSizeRel, … CMAKE_BUILD_TYPE:STRING=